|Day Use:||Year Round|

 - Horses are not allowed on Wallowa Lake State Park property.

-- Wallowa Lake State Park does not have Pet Friendly Yurts.
+- Wallowa Lake State Park does have one Pet Friendly Yurt (18).
+Pets are prohibited in the other yurt.

 - DO NOT FEED THE DEER